NEZNAMY/TAB/.github/wiki/feature_guide_playerlist_objective.md

 | disable-condition | %world%=disabledworld | A [condition](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders) that must be met for disabling the feature for players.
 Set to empty for not disabling the feature ever. |

 # Limitations
-On 1.20.2 and lower, only 2 display types are supported - number and hearts.
+At 1.20.2 and lower, only 2 display types are supported - number and hearts.
 The number's color is yellow and cannot be changed.

 # Additional info
 ## Additional note 1 - Spectator gamemode